Bearnie-H/libcrypto/README.md

 * debug
     * This will build the library into a statically linked library, with all debugging symbols present and no optimization present.
-This is intended to allow debugging through an executable which links agains this library.
+This is intended to allow debugging through an executable which links against this library.
     * This defines the macro `DEBUG`.

 * release